srobo/servo-v4-fw/README.md

 The Servo Board is controlled over USB serial, each command is its own line.

+Since the serial port is virtual, the baudrate is unused and can be set to any value.

 ### Serial Commands

 Action | Description | Command | Parameter Description | Return | Return Parameters